Posted On May 06, 2020

 The remnants of torn ACL are removed and replaced using a graft usually taken from the patellar tendon or hamstring.
 Sometimes a graft from a donor will be used.

 The replacement ligament graft is fixed into place with special screws titanium or bioabsorbable screws drilled into holes in bones.
 In screw, less technique graft is fixed with a small button in the thigh and fixed in the leg without a screw.
 Dr Mallinath says with this technique we are not seeing any reaction related to bioabsorbable screws.
 Recovery is faster and the knee is more stable.
 Patients can walk on the same day, drive a car after 15days and a two-wheeler after four weeks.
 The cost of surgery comes down by 10000 to 15000 by this technique.
-Dr Mallinath has done more than 700 arthroscopic ACL reconstruction surgery in the last 10yrs and more than 100 screwless arthroscopic ACL reconstruction surgery in the last three years.
+Dr Mallinath has done more than 700 arthroscopic ACL reconstruction surgery in the last 10yrs and more than 100 screwless arthroscopic ACL reconstruction surgery in the last three years, regarded as the top orthopedic doctor in Bangalore.

 Sr. Consultant Orthopaedics, Arthroscopy and Joint Replacement Surgeon